by Garrett Smith (dhtmlkitchen.com), edited by Frank Manno (frankmanno.com) with comments from David Mark, Richard Cornford, RobG, and Juriy Zaytsev.

 The only standardized feature that is "similar to a collection" is

-the length
+the length property.

 In most browsers, a form has direct access to all named form controls,

-(except for input type="image"
+(except for input type="image"), not just input elements.

 Accessing controls as named or indexed properties is not standardized by the w3c DOM specification.
 It is a holdover feature from Netscape Navigator that was copied by Internet Explorer and since copied by every other major browser vendor.